-10.7.76 Considering the energy surplus during monsoon months KSEBL will explore the possibilities of banking arrangements as done in FY 20, for the period from February to April 2022 also to the extent possible.
+10.7.76 Considering the energy surplus during monsoon months KSEBL will explore the possibilities of banking arrangements as done in FY 20, for the period from February 2021 to April 2022 also to the extent possible.
 It may be noted that surplus energy for return of banked energy is available mostly during off peak hours in monsoon months.
 Thus the surplus will be materializing only in case monsoon strengthens during this period.
-Also,there are only limited number of utilities in need of power during this period.
+Also, there is only limited number of utilities in need of power during this period.
 Even these utilities are looking for RTC power, which may not be feasible for KSEBL due to inadequate availability during peak period.
 The energy balance statement for the year FY 22 is given in table below.